Eye strain can become so severe that an employee can suffer permanent eye damage resulting in costly medical treatment.

 Some common vision damage people can experience include:

-A concerning issue here is that not only are people using their personal devices like smartphones or tablets for long hours but that a lot of American jobs put workers face to face with a screen for hours on end.
-Marketers, digital designers, programmers, or assistant managers are just a few of the modern jobs that require extensive use of computers or laptops, making people keep their eyes peeled to these devices for hours on a daily basis.
-And when their shift ends and they go home, chances are high their leisure times will also revolve around these screens.
+A concerning issue here is that not only are people using their personal devices like smartphones or tablets for long hours, but many American jobs put workers face-to-face with a screen for hours on end.
+Marketers, digital designers, programmers, or assistant managers are just a few of the modern jobs that require extensive use of computers or laptops, making people keep their eyes on these devices for hours daily.
+And when their shift ends and they go home, chances are high their leisure time will also revolve around these screens.

 Can You Get Compensated?